astronomer/astro-docs/enterprise/v0.23/06_manage-astronomer/04_houston-api.md

 }
 ```

+Here, `<airflow-executor>` can be `LocalExecutor`, `CeleryExecutor`, or `KubernetesExecutor`.

 ### Delete a Deployment

 To delete a Deployment, you'll need:

 1. Permission (SysAdmin or Workspace Admin)
-2. A Deployment UUID
+2. A Deployment ID

 > **Note:** For more information about the SysAdmin role, reference our ["User Management" doc](/docs/enterprise/v0.23/manage-astronomer/manage-platform-users/).

-If you don't already have a Deployment UUID, first run the query in the "Query an Airflow Deployment" section to retrieve it.
+If you don't already have a Deployment ID, run `astro deployment list` via the Astronomer CLI or follow the steps in the "Query an Airflow Deployment" section above.

 Then, to delete a Deployment, run the following: